Pied avocet: Threats

 Pollution (oil spill) from the Erika on French coasts during the winter of 1999–2000.

 Various threats, mostly of anthropogenic origin, affect the Pied Avocet.
 The European population is relatively small and confined to a limited number of sites, particularly in winter.
 Many key wintering sites are located near oil port facilities, posing a significant petrochemical risk, as evidenced by a collision between two butane carrier ships in January 2006 in the Loire Estuary.
 The risk of oil spills, such as the ecological disaster caused by the Erika in 1999–2000, also led to a decline in French wintering populations.

 Climate change has a notable impact on the species' reproductive success and affects its coastal habitat.

-Habitat loss, particularly due to increasing coastal urbanization, is a major issue.
+Habitat loss, particularly due to increasing coastal urbanisation, is a major issue.
 The degradation and destruction of coastal wetlands, essential for breeding, lead to more frequent disturbances, affecting reproduction, rest, and feeding by reducing available feeding areas for both chicks and wintering birds.

 Intensified agricultural practices have caused significant drying of marshes, with, for example, 40,000 ha of wet meadows destroyed in the Marais Poitevin.
 Poor water management, with excessive water level fluctuations, can be disastrous for colonies, as seen in the Somme Bay.
 Additionally, the abandonment of traditional practices in salt marshes and exploited plots alters the species' characteristic habitat and associated vegetation, negatively impacting colonies.

-Specific urbanization examples include port developments, such as in France’s Seine Estuary and Loire Estuary, where mudflat areas have decreased by 25% in just 20 years.
-Excessive urbanization in Portugal and the Yellow Sea also poses problems.
+Specific urbanisation examples include port developments, such as in France's Seine Estuary and Loire Estuary, where mudflat areas have decreased by 25% in just 20 years.
+Excessive urbanisation in Portugal and the Yellow Sea also poses problems.
 The species may also be affected by reduced river flows in certain areas, such as in China.

 Pollution is harmful to the Pied Avocet, with pollutants such as PCBs, insecticides, lead, mercury, and selenium found in eggs and bird tissues in Europe.

-Locally, hunting and mosquito control can disturb the species and disrupt or destroy favorable biotopes.
+Locally, hunting and mosquito control can disturb the species and disrupt or destroy favourable biotopes.
 The species is susceptible to diseases such as avian botulism and avian influenza.

-Finally, the species may occasionally be affected by egg collection for private collections.
+Finally, the species may occasionally be affected by egg theft for private collections.